rija1/marpatranslation/wp-content/plugins/cookie-law-info/readme.txt

 - After activating the plugin, click **CookieYes** on your WordPress dashboard menu.

 - Click **Connect to a new account**.
-You will be prompted to sign up for a new account or log in if you already have one.
+You will be prompted to sign up for a new account after you choose the required plan.
+Or, if you already have an existing account, click Connect to an existing account to log in.

 = Plugin updates =

 Every time we update the plugin, you will see a notification on the installed plugins page.
 You can directly update the plugin from the WordPress dashboard.
 We recommend keeping the plugin updated to avail new functionalities and security features.

 == Screenshots ==